Luxury Ski Chalets Zermatt

 - Ride on the cog railway up to Gornergrat and admire the spectacular mountain views.

 - Take the cable car up to Hohtälli and ski the White Hare run from top to bottom without stopping.

-- Stop for lunch at Fluhalp and enjoy views of the Matterhorn from the sunny terrace.
+- Holidays in Zermatt wouldn't be complete without stopping for lunch at Fluhalp and enjoy views of the Matterhorn from the sunny terrace.

 - Time to fit in a few more runs and a glass of bubbles at the Champagne Bar on the slopes before returning to your luxury chalet in Zermatt.

 - Take a ride in an electric taxi back to your Zermatt ski chalet and enjoy a spot of afternoon tea or a relaxing massage.